markjnkim/es_mod/01-html/content/step-3-hero.md

 ### Step 3: Universal Styles

 In similar fashion to our HTML build process, we will start our CSS styling from a top down approach and drill down into our nested elements until we are satisfied with the finished product.
-For the sake of consistency, there should be a few styles that will keep our all our `section` elements looking similar.
+For the sake of consistency, there should be a few styles that will keep all our `section` elements looking similar.

 > **Rewind**: As we did in the previous lesson, when we assigned a default font color or font type to every HTML element or set the margin to zero, we will give all our `section` elements a consistent look using the `padding` property.